music-soul1-1/ConsoleAccountManager/README.md

 ## Changelog:

+### v.0.0.6-beta:
+* small improvements.
+* now the user has only 3 attempts to log in.
+If exceeded, the programm exits.
+* the length of separator lines was increased for readability.
+* "ConsoleAccountManager.cpp" was renamed to "Main.cpp".

 ### v.0.0.5-beta:
 * fixed bug when removing user, app would always exit to the main menu, even if the user chose not to.
 * fixed bug when 2 or more identical users could be added.
 * data file extention changed from .dat to .datafile
+* encryption and decryption functions changed a bit

 ### v.0.0.4-beta:
 * bug fix.